Skip to main content

 • Options for depositors to insure excess funds

 You insure your home, health and cars to protect your more valuable possessions.
 But what about your money?
-The Federal Deposit Insurance Corporation (FDIC) was created in 1933 to do just that.
+Ally Bank is a member of the Federal Deposit Insurance Corporation (FDIC), and we'll walk through how that impacts you as an Ally Bank customer.

-Introduced during the Great Depression, the FDIC continues to serve as a way to insure Americans’ bank deposits in case of bank failure — ultimately guaranteeing the money stays in their possession.
+Introduced in 1933 during the Great Depression, the FDIC continues to serve as a way to insure Americans’ bank deposits in case of bank failure — ultimately guaranteeing the money stays in their possession.

 How does FDIC coverage work?

-Money in an FDIC-insured bank, such as Ally Bank, is covered up to $250,000 (including principal and interest) per depositor, per qualifying account ownership category.
+Money in an FDIC-insured bank, such as Ally Bank, is covered up to $250,000 (including principal and interest) per depositor, per qualifying account ownership category — but you could very well qualify for more than $250,000 in coverage if you mix and match accounts in different categories.
+(Examples of ownership categories include single accounts, joint accounts, retirement accounts, custodial accounts and trusts.).

-FDIC insures traditional deposit products, such as Ally Bank checking accounts , savings accounts , individual retirement accounts (IRAs) and money market deposit accounts, as well as certificates of deposit (CD), cashier’s checks, money orders and other items issued by a bank.
+The FDIC insures traditional deposit accounts, such as Ally Bank checking accounts, savings accounts, individual retirement accounts (IRAs) and money market deposit accounts, as well as certificates of deposit (CD), cashier’s checks, money orders and other items issued by a bank.
 It does not insure investment products like stocks, bonds, mutual funds, annuities or life insurance policies.

 How to insure excess deposits at Ally Bank